 Honor Band 6 Quick Review

-If you're looking for a budget fitness tracker, the Honor Band 6 boasts plenty of health and fitness features at a great price.
+If you’re looking for a budget fitness tracker, the Honor Band 6 boasts plenty of health and fitness features at a great price.
 Check out this Honor Band 6 Quick Review.

 The Band 6 is follow-up to the Honor Band 5, a budget fitness tracker that was already filled with many great features.
 2 years later, it’s been updated to offer a fuller rich fitness tracking experience, with a new-look design and affordable price tag.